JJC-Nursing/Examsoft-RosterScraper/README.md

 # Examsoft-RosterScraper
-Objective: After manually downloading an HTML copy of their roster from Examsoft, a user can use this project (written in Python, powered by PyQt6) to output a roster file in an Excel-capable format.
+Objective: After manually downloading an HTML copy of their roster from Examsoft, a user can use this project (written in Python, powered by BeautifulSoup (bs4) and PyQt6) to output a roster file in an Excel-capable format.

 _(Disclaimer: the creator of this software is not liable for any damages that may occur as a result of utilizing this software.
 The software may not constitute the most up-to-date information.)_